pesos/members-list/members-list.md

 **SRN**: PES1201801912
 **Link to Profile**:  [RishithBhowmick](https://github.com/RishithBhowmick)
 **About Me**:
-An interesting person with a passion of pursuing DS and ML and would like to make an impact in the open source commity.
+An interesting person with a passion of pursuing DS and ML and would like to make an impact in the open source community.

 **Name**: Prathima B
 **SRN**: PES1201801889